sonata-nfv/son-mano-framework/README.md

 * Instantiate a service
 * Terminate a running service

+*@tsonen: isn't there also a service update?
+We've used in the Y1 demo, to include the SSM/FSM, remember?*

 The MANO framework exposes the following life cycle events to be customised/overwritten by SSMs and FSMs:

 * The placement of a service (Placement SSM)